 Basic level courses

 The language of instruction on most of our basic level courses is Swedish.
-Below you find information regarding the two courses that are given in English; Experimental Protein Chemistry and Chemistry of the Cell.
+Below you find information regarding the course that are given in English.

 Autumn semester - second part, HT2